nh-server/switch-guide/docs/user_guide/sysnand/launching_cfw.md

 &nbsp;

+!!! tip "Reboot to Hekate"
+    Once booted into sysMMC with CFW, you can easily get back to Hekate by holding the power button, and selecting `Restart` in the power menu.

+&nbsp;

 ### Launching the Homebrew Menu

 You will now be able to launch the Homebrew Menu by opening the album or by holding the R button while launching any game (including demos/cartridges), or application (e.g. Youtube/Hulu).
 If R is not held, the game or application will launch like normal.